learndataengineering/learndataengineering.guide/_docs/index.md

 |:--:|
 | *Image Credits - [Databricks](https://www.databricks.com/)*|

-There are cloud-first data warehouses like [Snowflake](https://www.snowflake.com/) and [Big Query](https://cloud.google.com/bigquery) as the alternatives to the opensource tools.
+There are cloud-first data warehouses like [Snowflake](https://www.snowflake.com/) and [Big Query](https://cloud.google.com/bigquery) as the alternatives to the opensource based products.
 They offer enterprise data management tools for veriety of data teams right out of the box.

 Since the focus has shifted from data tools to resulting data once again, We see a growing interest in modern data tools and processes.